temporalio/sdk-go/CONTRIBUTING.md

-# Developing cadence-client
+# Developing temporal-client

-This doc is intended for contributors to `cadence-client` (hopefully that's you!)
+This doc is intended for contributors to `temporal-client` (hopefully that's you!)

 **Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes

 ## Development Environment

 * Go.
 Install on OS X with `brew install go`.
 The minimum required Go version is 1.10.
-* `thrift`.
-Install on OS X with `brew install thrift`.
-* `thrift-gen`.
-Install with `go get github.com/uber/tchannel-go/thrift/thrift-gen`.

 ## Checking out the code